contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-compose.md

 ```

-Note that it allocated an IP from blue tenant's IP pool
+Note that the allocated an IP address from the `blue` tenant's IP pool.

 ### Some Notes and Comments

-- This tool is used to demonstration the automation and integration with Contiv Networking and is not meant to
-be used in production.
+- The demonstrations on this page use the Vagrant utility to set up a VM environment.
+This environment is for demonstrating automation and integration with Contiv Networking and is not meant to be used in production.
-- The user based authentication is expected to keep the operational policy `ops.json` as docker's authorization
+- User-based authentication uses the operational policy in `ops.json` as Docker's authorization
-plugin to permit only authenticated users to specify certain operations
+plugin, to permit only authenticated users to specify certain operations.
-- Hacking on contiv's libcompose version is welcome!
-Please make sure you run unit/sanity tests before
+- Contributing to or Modifying Contiv's *libcompose* variant is welcome!
+Please make run unit and sanity tests before
-submitting a PR.
-It could be easily done by `make test-deploy` and 'make test-unit` - if both succeed
+submitting a pull request.
+Running `make test-deploy` and 'make test-unit` from the repository should be sufficient.
-you are good

-[Step 1.
-Contiv Netplugin]: <>